 Frigidaire and GE are two of the best recognized gas range brands in the appliance industry.
-Both companies offer quality built, dependable products in both gas and electric ranges.
+Both companies offer well-made, dependable products in both gas and electric ranges.
 Their gas ranges are loaded with new features and technology that will help make cooking easier and more fun.
 Whether you're looking for a slide-in gas range or a free standing gas range (compare slide in vs freestanding ranges here), Frigidaire and GE offer every size and style in gas ranges with a variety of feature packages for you to choose from.
 Be sure to look at these two brands when you go shopping for your new appliances.

 Let's take a look at two of their top selling freestanding range models for comparison.
 Both of these two models regularly go on sale for under $800.